novius-os/noviusos_monkey/README.md

 Monkey
 ======

-A application sample for Novius OS
+An application sample for Novius OS

 **Requirements**